Executive Director, Park City Education Foundation

 Bio: In his time as a fundraising consultant, Ben Wilinsky has designed, led and implemented fundraising programs at multiple national non-profits, in five sectors, with goals in excess of $300 million.
 Last year, Ben teamed to raise $159 million, in part for improving education in urban and rural Ohio communities.
 Ben has served is virtually every role on a development team, trained dozens of leaders to realize their goals and has personally secured over $19 million in philanthropic support.
 Before his development career, Ben was a middle school reading teacher on Chicago's South Side.

-Bio: Bill Hoffman leads Bill Hoffman & Associates, LLC which is a Tampa-based consulting firm with national-level independent sector expertise in these areas:
+Bio: Bill Hoffman leads Bill Hoffman & Associates which is a Tampa-based national consulting firm specializing in:

 > Educational engagement strategies

 Bill is a prolific author and frequent presenter on these and other related topics.
 Bill has senior-level nonprofit management experience in education, having been the president of one of the nation’s top K-12 education foundations, functioning as interim CEO for prominent national and state education and philanthropic associations, as well as leading national, regional and state boards of directors.
 His work has been primarily in K-12 education, especially college and career readiness and success and standards reform.